Fulgencio Batista

-Fulgencio Batista y Zaldívar (Note: English: /fʊlˈhɛnsioʊ bəˈtiːstə/ fuul-HEN-see-oh-_-bə-TEE-stə, /es-419/.) (born Rubén Zaldívar; January 16, 1901 – August 6, 1973) was a Cuban military officer, political leader and dictator who played a dominant role in Cuban politics from his initial rise to power in the 1930s until his overthrow in the Cuban Revolution in 1959.
-He served as president of Cuba from 1940 to 1944, and again from 1952 to his 1959 resignation.
+Fulgencio Batista y Zaldívar (Note: English: /fʊlˈhɛnsioʊ bəˈtiːstə/ fuul-HEN-see-oh-_-bə-TEE-stə, /es-419/.) (born Rubén Zaldívar; 16 January 1901 – 6 August 1973) was a Cuban military officer and politician who served as president of Cuba from 1940 to 1944, and again from 1952 to his resignation in 1959, when he was overthrown in the Cuban Revolution.

 Batista first came to prominence in the Revolt of the Sergeants, which overthrew the provisional government of Carlos Manuel de Céspedes y Quesada.
 Batista then appointed himself chief of the armed forces, with the rank of colonel, and effectively controlled the five-member "pentarchy" that functioned as the collective head of state.
 He maintained control through a series of puppet presidents until 1940, when he was elected president on a populist platform.
 He then instated the 1940 Constitution of Cuba and presided over Cuban support for the Allies during World War II.
 After finishing his term in 1944, Batista moved to Florida, returning to Cuba to run for president in 1952.
 Facing certain electoral defeat, he led a military coup against President Carlos Prío Socarrás that pre-empted the election.

 Back in power and receiving financial, military and logistical support from the United States government, Batista suspended the 1940 Constitution and revoked most political liberties, including the right to strike.
 He then aligned with the wealthiest landowners who owned the largest sugar plantations, and presided over a stagnating economy that widened the gap between rich and poor Cubans.
 Eventually, it reached the point where most of the sugar industry was in U.S. hands, and foreigners owned 70% of the arable land.
 Batista's repressive government then began to systematically profit from the exploitation of Cuba's commercial interests, by negotiating lucrative relationships both with the American Mafia, who controlled the drug, gambling, and prostitution businesses in Havana, and with large U.S.-based multinational companies who were awarded lucrative contracts.